All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is it normal to feel worse about my body after losing weight on GLP-1?

 Yes, this is surprisingly common.
 Rapid physical change can surface underlying body image issues that were previously managed through food or other coping mechanisms.
-The disconnect between your expected feelings and actual feelings is a recognized part of the weight loss journey.
+The disconnect between your expected feelings and actual feelings is a recognized part of the weight loss process.
 If this persists, speaking with a therapist can help.

 Will my body image eventually catch up to my weight loss?